More than 7,000 flights delayed, canceled Sunday amid omicron surge - NewsBreak

 The news of the mass delays and cancellations comes after around 4,000 flights had been delayed or canceled on Christmas on Saturday as airlines cite extreme staff shortages from COVID-19 infections.

-American Airlines told The Hill on Christmas that “a number of COVID-related sick calls led us to make the difficult decision to precancel some flights scheduled for today,” despite its operation “running smoothly.”US passport fees increase by $20 starting Monday
+American Airlines told The Hill on Christmas that “a number of COVID-related sick calls led us to make the difficult decision to precancel some flights scheduled for today,” despite its operation “running smoothly.”Delta says flight to Shanghai turned back due to COVID-19 rules

 On Sunday, the nation’s top infectious disease expert, Anthony Fauci , said that he would support domestic air travel vaccine mandates .